Colours Of Pushkar 2022

 The entire fair can be segregated under three main heads with a few subheads.
 The first is the Cattle Fair.
 Apart from the camels, animals like horses, cows, sheep and goats are being traded here.
 Further, there are competitions among the colourfully decorated camels where the winner camel is prized healthily.
 Second, comes the Cultural Fair.

 In this segment the stalls and shops catering both to human and the cattle are set up in the fair site.
 Clothing, jewellery, and tattoos carry an ethnic charm with a typically Rajasthani aura.
 Besides it, the hugely versatile cultural repertoire of Rajasthan comes alive in Pushkar Fair in the form of folk dance, music, puppet shows and so on.
 On the final five days of Pushkar fair is for a holy dip in the mythologically significant sacred Pushkar Lake to “wash away the sins of a lifetime” and pay obeisance at the ONLY Brahma temple in the world.

 English, Hindi & Bengali

 Meet Your Mentor

-Apratim Saha is a contributing photographer for National Geographic Stock Photography, Getty Images and Stocksy United.
-He is a Brand Ambassador and mentor for Tamron and Datacolor.
-He has over 30 years of experience, from traditional film to digital photography.
+Internationally renowned photographer Apratim is a contributing photographer for National Geographic Stock Photography, Getty Images and Stocksy United.
+He is a Canon Brand Ambassador and the Global Brand Ambassador and Mentor for Datacolor, Nisi, Godox, Vanguard and Blackrapid.
+He has over 36 years of experience, from traditional film to digital photography.
 He is a commercial photographer specializing in people photography, portraiture, lifestyle & editorial clients.
-Besides commercial works, Apratim also shoots other subjects that stimulate his visual or emotional sensibilities.